-We would like to thank the Board of Directors for their leadership and foresight in adopting policies and priorities to guide the development of ACWWA's 2013 budget.
-Also our sincere appreciation goes to the Finance Committee for their strategic thinking and tactical execution of developing this budget.
-We would also like to extend our gratitude to the ACWWA employees, who through their hard work and dedication have enabled ACWWA to meet its goals and objectives for 2012.
-The preparation of this document would not have possible without the support and input from all departments.
+We would like to thank the Board of Directors for their leadership and foresight in adopting policies and priorities to guide the development of ACWWA's 2015 Budget.
+We would also like to extend our gratitude to the ACWWA employees, who through their hard work and dedication have enabled ACWWA to meet its goals and objectives for 2014.
+The preparation of this document would not have been possible without the support and input from all departments.